whoek/ocaml-https-demo/README.md

 # ocaml-https-demo

-Simple OCaml program that do a GET request from a https website
+Simple OCaml program that do a GET request to a https website

 # Usage